simeononsecurity/simeononsecurity.ch/content/guides/mastering-dotnet-framework-4-security-best-practices/index.en.md

 ## Introduction

 The Microsoft .NET Framework 4.0 is a versatile platform for developing and executing applications on Windows systems.
 However, with its power and capabilities come security considerations that need careful attention.
-In this article, we will delve into the key security findings outlined in the **"Microsoft .NET Framework 4.0 Security Technical Implementation Guide"** and discuss best practices to address them.
+In this article, we will dig into the key security findings outlined in the **"Microsoft .NET Framework 4.0 Security Technical Implementation Guide"** and discuss best practices to address them.

 ## Microsoft .NET Framework 4.0 Security Technical Implementation Guide